- greendot, etc.

 I never really thought of myself as a geek, but I think I am.
 I love all things high-tech, the Food Channel, and disco dancing.
 I’m the kind of person who buys the clothes that no one else wants, will dress up like a zombie and do “Thriller” down Main Street on Halloween, and will clear out my living room to create a dance floor for a party.
 I think that spells g-e-e-k...no wait, G-E-E-K!
 Oh well.
 Good thing I love geeks too.
 My “mainstream” loves are tennis, cooking, hiking, hangin’ with my fabo kids and hubby, and having fun with friends (especially if it involves disco dancing!).

 You cannot be free, if you are not safe.
-This statement, I love.
+Could there be a more true statement?
 I do this work so we can all be free.
 Free to live a life without fear.
 Free to love and trust.
 Free to take risks.
 Free to be ourselves.
 Free to share.
 Free to succeed.
 Free to expect the best from others, and get it.
 This intense desire for full and complete freedom drives me in this work.
 The anger I feel when I see our freedom oppressed and the sadness I know when I listen to stories of freedom denied, propels me forward in the effort to get it right.